 The note is that the main factor is temperature.
 Prepare everything ready in advance, grind buds gently, do everything with care – and keep an eye on temperature.
 Since its value lies between 220-235 Fahrenheit (104-112 Celsius) and all will be fine.
 Do not hesitate to use a cooking thermometer, maybe the most useful gear for cannabis edibles.
 And a quick stir every 10-15 minutes may be helpful for the best decarboxylation too.

-Cooking slowly is always the proper approach for the cannabis edibles as soon as they are sooo critical to heat you’d better still do experiments bravely but applying some caution.
+Cooking slowly is always the proper approach for the cannabis edibles as soon as they are sooo critical to heat.
+Also keep doing experiments of your own bravely yet applying some caution.
 Keeping notes is another perfect idea to master your skills.

 Once the cannabis appears nice and dry in the oven, take it from there, and let it rest in room temperature until being entirely cooled.
 Now you can use your great decarboxylated weed for whatever cannabis cooking application!

 This is already a small scientific job for a true hobbyist, if you feel passionate enough to maximize yields greatly by using worms, sand, clay or some your very own unique mix of nutrients.
 Quite an exciting quest – to design your own recipe for the best performing cannabis soil.